ST10258124/INSY7314-POE/README.md

 # Installation steps

--Ensure that you have visual Code installed on your laptop or desktop. -You can then proceed to download the source code from my GitHub repository on to your machine. -Once downloaded you can run the visual studio executable file in the project , this will open visual studio with and the programs code will be there.
+- Ensure that you have visual Code installed on your laptop or desktop.
+- You can then proceed to download the source code from my GitHub repository on to your machine.
+- Once downloaded you can run the visual studio executable file in the project , this will open visual studio with and the programs code will be there.